BryanVanWinnendael/Drone_project/README.md

 - Load a point cloud from a .ply file
 - Load in a zip file from a previous exported result.
 - Load in a folder from a previous exported result.
 You can use this option by using the switch on the homescreen.
-- Select a recent file that you used.
+- Select a recent file or folder that you used.

 ![Home Screen](assets/HomeScreen.png)